OpenSourceFellows/amplify/.github/ISSUE_TEMPLATE/new-username-ramping.md

+---
+name: New Volunteer
+about: An onboarding guide for new volunteers working on frontend
+title: 'New Volunteer'
+labels: ramping, needs buddy
+assignees: '@mahrsbar'

+---

 Hi and welcome to being one of the AdvoCats!
 Here is a self paced guide to get familiar with the projects stack as well as how to use available resources.

 Resources: